U vindt dit artikel in de Nederlandse taal in Succulenta No.5 van oktober 2007

 Two young plants, left the green A.heteracantha and richt the an gry/green seedling of A. xylonacantha

-The not symmetric rosette of “our plant “
+The Asymmetric rosette of “our plant “

 The "real" agave xylonacantha in cultur collection Jos van Roosbroeck Belgium